 Note: this does not substitute tax advice.
 If you are unsure, contact your accountant.

 You can apply for an International Standard Numbers (ISBNs) for free from the National Library.
 Some platforms offer free ISBNs, but this means that the platform is listed as the publisher.
-If you apply for one, you are listed as the publisher.
+If you apply for the ISBN directly with the National Library, you are listed as the publisher.
 This doesn't usually mean anything, unless you want to publish the same format book in two different places, which you can only do if you are listed as the publisher.
 Something to consider.

 Note: you'll need different ISBNs for different formats of the same book, e.g. paperback and hardback.